motoharu-gosuto/psvpfstools/README.md

 - devnoname120 for hmac_sha256 crypto primitives.
 - SilicaAndPina for pointing at trophy and savedata pfs.
 - CelesteBlue for indicating possibility of sealedkey usage as local key.
+- tomazzz369 for testing and providing XP build
+- MRGhidini for testing and integration into Psvimgtools-Easy-FrontEnd

 ## Other thanks
 - Chris Venter.
 For libb64.
 Integrated as source.